upperlinecode/web-dev-101-lectures/arrays-and-hashes.md

 ARRAY - Return a specific value from an array using it's index ARRAY - Add, delete and modify items in an array
-ARRAY - Mutate arrays using methods available to all arrays ARRAY - Iterate through arrays using the each method ARRAY - Use .split to change a string into an array ARRAY - Assign various an array to a variable
-HASH - Explain what a hash is and why it's used
+ARRAY - Mutate arrays using methods available to all arrays ARRAY - Use .split to change a string into an array HASH - Explain what a hash is and why it's used
 HASH - Create a hash
-HASH - Return a specific value from a hash using it's key HASH - Mutate hashes using methods available to all hashes HASH - Add delete and modify key-value pairs in a hash HASH - Explain what a symbol is and why it's used
+HASH - Return a specific value from a hash using it's key HASH - Mutate hashes using methods available to all hashes HASH - Add, delete and modify key-value pairs in a hash HASH - Explain what a symbol is and why it's used
 HASH - Use symbols as keys in hashes
-HASH - Iterate through hashes using the each, each_key, and each_value methods HASH - Parse through nested hashes and arrays to pull out specific pieces data
+HASH - Parse through nested hashes and arrays to pull out specific pieces data

 ## Hook